Bio

 Jorg Schellekens is a light and sound designer from Rotterdam, the Netherlands.
 He studied Theatre, Film and Television Studies at Utrecht University, acquiring an MA in theatre dramaturgy.
 Over the past 20 years he was involved in hundreds of productions spanning a wide range of genres, in various artistic and technical capacities.
 The core of his work is developing sound and light designs for theatre, dance, music and visual arts.
 His work has been heard and seen in over 20 countries.

-Notable sound designs include those for the theatre marathons ‘Odysseus’, ‘Tuin van Holland’ and ‘Herakles’ at Toneelgroep de Appel (with co-composer Carl Beukman), he last two installments of Maria Goos’ family epic ‘De Familie Avenier’ and Winter/21/J. and HERFST by Ryan Djojokarso, both nominated as best performance of their respective theater seasons.
+Notable sound designs include those for the theatre marathons ‘Odysseus’, ‘Tuin van Holland’ and ‘Herakles’ at Toneelgroep de Appel (with co-composer Carl Beukman), the last two installments of Maria Goos’ family epic ‘De Familie Avenier’ and Winter/21/J. and HERFST by Ryan Djojokarso, both nominated as best performance of their respective theater seasons.

 As a sound designer and composer he worked with choreographers such as Ryan Djojokarso, Poernima Gobardhan, Rutkay Özipinar, Estefania Miranda, Antonin Rioche, Constantin Trommlitz, Alioune Diagné, Jasper Džuki Jelen & Mojra Vogelnik-Škerlj and others.
 Directors he worked with include Jules Terlingen, Bram Jansen, Maren E. Bjørseth, Jaap Spijkers, Aus Greidanus, Liesbeth Coltof, Paul Knieriem, Judith de Rijke, Ger Thijs and many others.